fwd/nano-docs/docs/checkout.md

 **Limited Commercial Use:**

 - ✅ Personal & Open Source
-- ✅ Nano.to Usernames / Checkout UI is a means to an end.
+- ✅ Commercial use where Nano.to Usernames / Checkout is a means.
-- ❌ Nano.to Usernames / Checkout UI is re-branded, monetized.
+- ❌ Commercial use where Nano.to Usernames / Checkout is re-sold.

 Contact [@nano2dev](mailto:support@nano.to) for Usage/Licensing questions.